-PHILOSOPHY/PHYSICAL EDUCATION
+PHYSICAL EDUCATION

-Faculty: Janine Ledoux, P.h.D Ralph abago, R.S.
-M
+Department: Faculty Chair: Health & Physical Education Janine Ledoux, P.h.D Ralph Rabago, M.S.
+Faculty: Janine Ledoux, P.h.D Ralph Rabago, M.S.

-A student completing skill courses in this field will be able
+A student completing skill courses in this field will be able to:

 - Warm-up properly to minimize the risk of injury and prepare for activity, wear attire appropriate for the activity, and use equipment appropriate for the activity - Demonstrate knowledge of rules, approaches, and strategies specific to the sport/activity - Conduct themselves with character, respect, good sportsmanship and etiquette appropriate to the customs and traditions of the activity